gvwilson/thirdbit/src/fiction/in-heck/index.md

 as the twins ran back into the square.

 Bluster bent over and put his elbows on his knees to catch his breath.
-"Some travellers just come off the road!"
+"Some folks just come off the road!"
 Bravo panted.
-"An' the bots are fightin' with 'em!
-They got guns an' tech an' everythin'!"
+"They got guns an' tech an' everythin', an' the bots are settin' up to fight 'em!"

 Whatever Mayor Lupus might have said next was cut off by a sizzle and a sharp *crack!*